-- “After over 10 years in the banking industry, I’ve decided to switch to the IT sector.
+“After over 10 years in the banking industry at the executive level, I’ve decided to switch to the IT sector.
 I’m aiming to grow my foundational skills before finding my niche interest and I feel this role will give me a head start.”

 2. Give an idea of your skills development plan

 Interviewees want to see your capacity for growth.
-Think about the essential skills necessary to develop yourself further in the field, but be sure to refer back to the role and company and how they will help you with your growth.
+Think about the essential skills necessary to develop yourself further in the field, but be sure to refer back to the job description and company and how they will help you with your growth.

-“Among the certifications I have set my eyes on is the Cisco Certified Network Associate (CCNA).
-With that, I hope to transition to a Network Engineer with your company or be able to learn on the job while studying for the qualification.”
+“Among the certifications, I have set my eyes on is the Cisco Certified Network Associate (CCNA).
+With that, I hope to transition to a Network Engineer with your company when there is a career opportunity or be able to learn on the job while studying for the qualification.”

 3. Define a timeframe